UofTCoders/2018-09-10-utoronto/index.md

     </p>

     <p>
-      We will teach Python using JupyterLab <a href="https://jupyterlab.readthedocs.io/en/latest</a>, a programming environment that runs in a web browser.
+      We will teach Python using <a href="https://jupyterlab.readthedocs.io/en/latest">JupyterLab</a>, a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9